The Devil All the Time (film): Plot

-During World War II, while serving in the Solomon Islands, U.S. Marine Willard Russell finds Gunnery Sergeant Miller Jones skinned and crucified by Japanese soldiers.
-Willard ends Jones's agony by shooting him behind the ear.
+During World War II, while serving in the Solomon Islands, U.S. Marine Willard Russell and his patrol find Gunnery Sergeant Miller Jones skinned and crucified by Japanese soldiers.
+As the patrol examines his dog tag, Jones becomes conscious.
+Knowing that he will not survive, Willard draws a fallen soldier's Luger pistol and shoots Jones in the head to end his agony.
 After the war, on his way home to Coal Creek, West Virginia, Willard passes through Meade, Ohio, where he meets Charlotte, a waitress at a diner, and a photographer named Carl Henderson.
-Willard and Charlotte marry and move to Knockemstiff, Ohio, where they have a son, whom they name Arvin.
+Willard and Charlotte marry and move to Knockemstiff, Ohio, where they have a son named Arvin.

-In 1950, Helen Hatton marries Roy Laferty.
+In 1950, Helen Hatton—whom Willard’s mother, Emma, wanted him to marry—marries Roy Laferty.
 Roy is a bizarre, albeit charismatic, evangelical preacher who pours venomous spiders over his head while giving sermons to demonstrate his faith in God.
 Helen and Roy have a daughter named Lenora.
-During a sermon, Roy is bitten by a spider on his face and has a severe allergic reaction that affects his grip on reality and he comes to believe that he has the ability to resurrect the dead.
-Roy takes Helen out in the woods and stabs her in the neck with a screwdriver before trying and failing to resurrect her.
-A distraught Roy hitchhikes and is picked up by Carl Henderson and his wife Sandy.
-Carl and Sandy are revealed to be serial killers who pick up male hitchhikers and encourage them to have sex with Sandy while Carl takes photographs before murdering them.
-Roy refuses to have sex with Sandy but Carl shoots and kills him anyway.
+During a sermon, Roy is bitten by a spider on his face and has a severe allergic reaction that affects his grip on reality, coming to believe that he can resurrect the dead.
+After Helen drops off Lenora at Emma's home, Roy takes Helen out to the woods and stabs her in the neck with a screwdriver.
+He then tries and fails to resurrect her.
+A distraught Roy hitchhikes and is picked up by photographer Carl Henderson and his wife Sandy, who met at the same time and place Willard and Charlotte did.
+Carl and Sandy are revealed to be serial killers who pick up male hitchhikers, encourage them to have sex with Sandy while Carl takes photographs, then murder them.
+Roy refuses to have sex with Sandy, but Carl kills him anyway.

-In 1957, Charlotte is diagnosed with cancer.
+In 1957, Willard erects a wooden cross in the woods behind his family home, where he makes Arvin pray daily by kneeling at their "prayer log," a fallen tree at its base.
+Later, Charlotte is diagnosed with cancer.
 Willard believes he can influence God with fervent prayer to remove the cancer from his wife's body.
-He prays to God and sacrifices Arvin's dog on a rustic cross he had erected in the woods behind his house.
-Charlotte dies despite his efforts, and Willard commits suicide by slitting his throat.
-Arvin, now orphaned, goes to live with his grandmother Emma, who has also adopted Lenora.
+He prays to God and sacrifices Arvin's dog as an offering, crucifying its body at the prayer log.
+Despite his efforts, Charlotte dies.
+Devastated, Willard commits suicide by slitting his throat at the base of the rustic cross.
+Arvin discovers his father's body beneath the rotting corpse of his dog, and later leads Sheriff Lee Bodecker, the corrupt brother of Sandy Henderson, to the scene.
+Arvin goes to live with his grandmother Emma in Coal Creek, who has also adopted Lenora.